-Revenues for the 2021-2022 fiscal year for the General Fund are budgeted to increase by approximately \$1.4 million, with increases expected mainly in state and federal grant revenues due to two new grants.
-Expenses for the General Fund are budgeted to increase \$5.4 million over the actual amounts expended in FY 20-21.
-The budget anticipates an increase of \$1.8 million for salaries and benefits reflecting the District's plan to fill approved open positions in FY 21-22 and a cost of living adjustment for overall wages.
-Services and Supplies are expected to increase by \$2.8 million, primarily for expenditures related to professional services and disbursements related to the two new grants starting in FY 21-22.
-The budget anticipates an increase in capital spending of \$0.7 million mainly related to construction improvements for an air monitoring station and air monitoring equipment for the AB 617 project.
-Finally, interfund credits (offsets to expense) are planned to decrease by \$0.1 million over FY 20-21 actuals.
-Overall, a \$3.0 million use of fund balance for the General Fund is budgeted for FY 20-21.
+Revenues for the 2022-2023 fiscal year for the General Fund are budgeted to increase by approximately \$2.0 million, with increases expected mainly in permit fees and federal grant revenues.
+The federal grant revenues relate to funds that the District administers on behalf of other air districts in the region.

+FY 22-23 expenditures for the General Fund are expected to increase by \$6.4 million over the actual amounts expended in FY 21-22.
+The budget anticipates an increase of \$2.7 million for salaries and benefits reflecting the District's plan to continue to fill approved open positions in FY 22-23 and a cost-of-living adjustment for overall wages.
+Services and Supplies are expected to increase by \$4.1 million, primarily for expenditures related to professional services and disbursements to federal grant subrecipients.
+The budget anticipates an increase in capital spending of \$0.3 million mainly related to construction improvements for an air monitoring station and air monitoring equipment.
+Finally, interfund credits (offsets to expense) are planned to increase by \$0.7 million over FY 21-22 actuals.
+Overall, a \$1.7 million use of fund balance for the General Fund is budgeted for FY 22-23.